FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### KEY CONCEPTS LEARNT DURING THE BUILD

+- Test sweeps are necessary when working as a team to avoid breaking things if a team member changes some logic and uknowingly doesn't know how it affects other parts of the system.If the test fail , the build also fails which is a very good thing.
+We have to get the facts right b4 deployment.
 - Passing data via url is more stable state tends to be lost making it hard to navigate back.
 - Who needs a table numbers when we have the search functionality at the convenience of phone rotation?
 - The currentLesson context is being updated from two points only the accordion items and the contentsection (auto-navigate to first lesson.)
 - The video player and the quill editor only read the currentLesson context and meaningful logic derived from this.
 - The routes do not just flow naturally.
 I have the power to control them to be exactly what i want them to be.
 - This will come in handy ` await Unit.deleteMany({ _id: { $in: unitIds } });`
 - Rounding things up was the missing part of the table....Things look elegant.
 - Overflow hidden can be used to hide stubborn borders.
 - Here is how we can pass a body to a delete request